IN THE SUPREME COURT OF GRENADA

-What is noteworthy is that the Mortgage Deed did not state nor include the monthly repayment amount.
+What is noteworthy is that the Mortgage Deed did not state or include the monthly repayment amount.
 The offer letter is the instrument that states the monthly repayment sum.
 Thereafter, the bank disbursed the loan sum to Mr. and Mrs. Dubissette.
-Mr and Mrs Dubissette held a joint savings account at the bank.
+Mr. and Mrs. Dubissette held a joint savings account at the bank.
 The bank began debiting automated monthly sums of $2,578.88 from that joint savings account which sum was credited to the loan account.
 The bank continued the automated monthly debits from the Dubissette’s account for several years.

 Mr. Dubissette pleads that, in or around 2003, he discovered some irregularities on the account that led him to seek rectification from the Bank.
 He claims that the Bank informed him that the monthly repayment in the sum of $1,688.74 was an error and they would continue to deduct the monthly sum of $2,578.88 from the joint savings account.

 Mr. Dubissette being dissatisfied with the Bank’s response filed this claim against the Bank some 4 years later, on 10th December, 2007.
-In the claim forrn, Mr. Dubissette seeks tile following relief.
+In the claim form, Mr. Dubissette seeks the following relief: